This Morning with Richard Not Judy: The Curious Orange

 Questions about life from a gigantic talking orange, played by Paul Putner.
 The name is derived from the album I Am Kurious Oranj by The Fall (itself a reference to the film I Am Curious (Yellow)), which was used to introduce each Curious Orange segment.
 At the end of the first series, having been revealed to be Richard Herring's illegitimate son, he was crushed to death and "juiced", but he was later reconstituted by a mad scientist.
 Throughout the second series his behaviour became increasingly sinister, and for a while he was replaced by The Curious Alien (in truth due to Putner's commitments elsewhere).
-By the final episode, he had mutated into a tyrannical character reminiscent of Doctor Whos Davros (though "just different enough not to infringe any copyright laws").